Money-saving tips for your school uniform shopping

-Back to school can be an expensive time of year but there are things you can do to help with the costs and budget for the new school year.
-Here’s a few tips to get the most out of your money for the school uniform shop…
+Buying schoolwear can be expensive, but there are things you can do to help with the costs and budgeting, so here’s a few tips to get the most out of your money for the school uniform shop…

 Spend and save